meetuparchive/learn-rust/class1.md

 ### bootstrapping and running applications

-Remember `cargo`? `cargo` is Rust's official build tool.
+`cargo` is Rust's official build tool.
 Cargo also makes it easy to bootstrap applications.

 ```bash